PlayFab/VmStartupScriptGallery/Readme.md

 VmStartupScript is a new feature for Azure PlayFab Multiplayer Servers (MPS) that allows you to customize each Virtual Machine that will host your game servers.
 Feature is currently in preview, you can see the docs [here](https://learn.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/vmstartupscript).

-This repository aims to include script files and relevant instructions about integration of various popular open source utilities and services with MPS.
+This repository aims to include script files and relevant instructions (recipes) about integration of various popular open source utilities and services with MPS.
 Repository is open to contributions!

 A lot of these samples require an [Azure subscription, click here to get started with the free offering](https://azure.com/free).